stolostron/rhacm-docs/_pages/plan_documentation.md

    8. Select **Book** for the _Content Type_.
    7. Ensure that the checkbox for _Use default content directory_ is selected, also select `AsciiDoc` as the _Content Markup_.
    8. You can add multiple new titles by selecting the **Add additional title** button.
 Otherwise, select **Submit** when the form is complete.

-## Run a manual build to pick up the new book
+   9. Run a manual build to pick up the new book.
+For more information, see [Build and publish](../_pages/arch_build.md).

-Run a manual build using the process in the _Running a build_ section.